 1 point scammers – 0 points me.

 Fortunately, I didn’t give up.
 I was determined to work online, and shortly after, I found another online gig that sounded great.

 Live Sales Staff Work at Home chat Job – the last straw

-In 2007, I landed a job with Live Sales Staff, as an independent contractor.
+In 2007, I landed a job with Live Sales Staff as an independent contractor.
 The job was doing live chat support for a web-hosting, site-builder company (similar to wix.com.)
 The job itself was great.
 I loved it.
-Trouble shooting websites and domains all day was amazing.
+Troubleshooting websites and domains all day was fantastic.
 Being able to listen to music all day was even better.

 Things could have changed since then.
-It’s been over 10 years since I worked there, but I don’t recommend them at all.
+It’s been over ten years since I worked there, but I don’t recommend them at all.